sebastianfeldmann/phpbu/README.md

 # PHPBU

-*PHP Backup Utility*
+**PHP Backup Utility**

-PHPBU is a php framework that creates backups and moves your backups to other servers or cloud services and by the way it assists you monitoring your backup creation.
+*PHPBU* is a php framework that creates backups and sync your backups to other servers or cloud services and by the way it assists you monitoring your backup creation.

 Get detailed information about all the features and a 'getting started' tutorial at the [PHPBU Website](http://phpbu.de).